Antiprism: Derivation

+The volume of a right n-gonal prism with the same l and h is:

+which is smaller than that of an antiprism.

+Generalizations

+In higher dimensions

 Four-dimensional antiprisms can be defined as having two dual polyhedra as parallel opposite faces, so that each three-dimensional face between them comes from two dual parts of the polyhedra: a vertex and a dual polygon, or two dual edges.
-Every three-dimensional polyhedron is combinatorially equivalent to one of the two opposite faces of a four-dimensional antiprism, constructed from its canonical polyhedron and its polar dual.
-However, there exist four-dimensional polyhedra that cannot be combined with their duals to form five-dimensional antiprisms.
+Every three-dimensional convex polyhedron is combinatorially equivalent to one of the two opposite faces of a four-dimensional antiprism, constructed from its canonical polyhedron and its polar dual.
+However, there exist four-dimensional polychora that cannot be combined with their duals to form five-dimensional antiprisms.